 Designer Megan Hopp (whose work you may recognize from this beautiful Williamsburg rental) is proof that it can be done.
-Moving to New York’s high rise–ridden Financial District from a charming brownstone in Carroll Gardens felt like a challenge on its own, but given certain perks, like panoramic views of the water and in-unit laundry (if you don’t live in the city, you’ll never understand why this is a luxury), the 750-square-foot apartment she now shares with her boyfriend is a place she’s more than happy to call home.
+Moving to New York’s high rise–ridden Financial District from a charming brownstone in Carroll Gardens, Brooklyn, felt like a challenge on its own, but given certain perks, like panoramic views of the water and in-unit laundry (if you don’t live in a city, you’ll never understand why this is a luxury), the 750-square-foot apartment she now shares with her boyfriend is a place she’s more than happy to call home.

 What followed was a lesson in compromise.
 Hopp, whose personal style is somewhere between Scandinavian and Palm Springs mid-century (“I know they’re polar opposites, but the middle of that Venn diagram, that’s where I live”), worked to blend that with her boyfriend’s more traditional mid-century style (“He would be happy to live on the set of Mad Men”).
 The apartment is an ode to mid-century with a few bohemian, eclectic accents.
 It’s all about balance.

 Take, for example, the bed: It’s upholstered with an abstract print that suits Hopp’s style but features a sleek, square silhouette that is more aesthetically pleasing to her boyfriend.
 The overarching blue color palette is a happy medium between the bright colors he loves and the more neutral, feminine tones she loves.
 And both of them brought in a couple of no-veto pieces (for Hopp, a dresser; for her boyfriend, a sofa) but started new with everything else so they were equally involved in the decision-making.